To find locations that provide the COVID-19 Vaccine in Ohio, please visit the ODH Coronavirus website to view the interactive map: ... Read More

 - Review the information enclosed about the vaccines you or your child is receiving.

-- You may come up to 5 minutes early
+- Please be on time for your appointment.
+You may come up to 5 minutes early

 - Masks should be worn for anyone 2 years and older